betsyjwolf/evidence-maps/README.md

 # What works for whom: Exploring the students, settings, and outcomes in What Works Clearinghouse study data

 This repository provides open access to data and materials from the paper:

-Wolf, B. (in press). hat works for whom: Exploring the students, settings, and outcomes in What Works Clearinghouse study data.
+Wolf, B. (in press).
+What works for whom: Exploring the students, settings, and outcomes in What Works Clearinghouse study data.
 Journal of Research on Educational Effectiveness.

 ## Abstract